xyaman/nextjs-frontend-project/README.md

+This is a very small project and it uses NextJS.
+I tried to use as much as I could from SSR capabilities.
+But because this project uses a global state, and there aren't many pages, the SSR capabilities are not fully used, because almost all the logic is in the client side.

+Because of the nature of the project, there is no much you can do with SEO.
+Only main page could be indexed by search engines.
+Edit and Add pages are not intended to be indexed for obvious reasons.

+The application workd in desktop and mobile devices.
+The UI is very simple and it uses MUI for the components.
+The global state is made using the react context api.

+It is hosted in [Vercel](https://nextjs-mini-project.vercel.app) so you can try a live demo.

+From the development perspective, I used TypeScript.
+I also used ESLint and Prettier to keep the code clean and consistent.

 ## This is a nextjs mini project that follows the following guidelines

 - Ensure the application is responsive on both desktop and mobile devices.